In this article, we’re going to take a look at another ESP32 Camera Development board: the ESP32 TTGO T-Camera with a PIR sensor and OLED display.

-This board features an OV2640 camera, a 0.96 inch SSD1306 OLED display, a 5 pin JST connector with exposed I2C pins, battery connector, a PIR motion sensor, on‑board RESET button and a function button connected to GPIO 34.
+This board features an OV2640 camera, a 0.96 inch SSD1306 OLED display, a 5 pin JST connector with exposed I2C pins, a battery connector, a PIR motion sensor, on‑board RESET button, and a function button connected to GPIO 34.
 Finally, it also has a micro-USB interface that makes it easy and quick to upload code to the board.
 The board doesn’t support microSD card.

 Where to Buy?

 You can get the TTGO T-Camera ESP32 with PIR and OLED display for approximately $13 on Banggood.

 If you prefer, you can also get it on the stores below.

 TTGO T-Camera with PIR sensor and OLED Display Board Overview